 IB/M students are responsible for fully engaging in learning opportunities within their assigned school and for working with the clinic teacher to identify and access a variety of learning opportunities.

-Clinic teachers should keep their expectations of IB/M students in line with the students’ levels of development and experience.
+Clinic teachers, professionals who are state certified and have at least three years of successful teaching experience, should keep their expectations of IB/M students in line with the students’ levels of development and experience.
 While IB/M students can and often do teach whole group lessons during first year clinic experiences, a focus on lesson development and implementation has not yet been central in their university course work.
 Unlike other teacher preparation programs, students in the IB/M program do not take all or most of the university course work prior to their placement in the schools.
 Instead, upon entering the IB/M program, students are placed immediately into schools, with the belief that the most relevant learning will occur when students can experience the theory and practice of teaching concurrently.
 Fall clinic teachers, therefore, work with IB/M students who have been taking courses in the IB/M program for only two weeks.
-In addition, the IB/M students’ first clinic placements are likely to be outside of their area of specialization.
 Therefore, expectations for first year clinic students should be aligned with their current level of development.

 - While students can and should be expected to do significant work in the schools during their clinic placements, for the most part the work should be consistent with the focus of their university course work taken at the time of the clinic placement.

 - Fall semester themes include student learning, student motivation, multicultural education, equity and social justice, and differentiation of instruction.